dkiang/Nodes/README.md

   - Menu-based toolbar for easy access
 - Batch operations for efficient data handling

+### User Interface
+- Clean, minimal interface without navigation title
+- Optimized Add Student experience
+  - Immediate keyboard appearance
+  - Automatic text field focus
+  - Smooth sheet presentation
+  - Responsive input handling
+- Improved touch response and gesture handling
+- Enhanced visual feedback for all interactions
+- Smooth animations and transitions
+- Intuitive controls and menu system

 ## Usage

 ### Adding Students
 1. Tap the "Add Student" button
+2. The keyboard appears immediately with the text field focused
-2. Enter the student's name
+3. Start typing the student's name
+4. Tap "Add" to create the node
-3. The node will appear at a random position
+5. The node will appear at a random position
-4. Drag to reposition as needed
+6. Drag to reposition as needed

 ### Creating Connections
 1. Tap and hold a node to start drawing a connection